Subscribe now and save up to 56%

 The dowel was around long before it was used strictly as a mechanical joint.
 However, its historical use has been to pin traditional joints such as mortise-and-tenon joints and specialty joints.

-The Swiss company Lamello can be credited for bringing the biscuit joint to the masses.
+The biscuit The Swiss company Lamello can be credited for bringing the biscuit joint to the masses.
 The introduction of its portable plate joiner, more commonly known as a biscuit joiner, allowed this modern technique for joining two parts to be used by hobbyists and professionals alike.

 A biscuit (or plate) is a thin, football-shaped disk that works much like a floating tenon.
 Matching slots are cut into two workpieces, with each slot accepting half of the biscuit.
 When glue is applied to the joining parts, the biscuit expands in the slots and creates a tight-fitting joint.